Particl-Community/academy/in-depth/indepth_staking.rst

 Staking Explained
 =================

 "Staking" refers to the act of supporting the network by validating transactions and receiving a reward from the network in exchange.
-It this, simply put, **earning coins for keeping a connection to the Particl network active**.
+It this, simply put, earning coins for keeping a connection to the Particl network active.

 When staking, your computer (referred to as a "staking node") helps the network by validating transactions.
 It is a crucial task to ensure the security of the network, but it is fully automated and doesn't require you to do anything special.
-In exchange for the work provided by your staking node, **the Particl network pays you an interest in dividend-like payments** proportional to the number of PART coins you own in your public balance.
-This interest rate varies between **2% to 5% per year** based on a few factors.
+In exchange for the work provided by your staking node, the Particl network pays you an interest in dividend-like payments proportional to the number of PART coins you own in your public balance.
+This interest rate varies between 2% to 5% per year based on a few factors.

 To guarantee the integrity of the network, all staking nodes process all the transactions on Particl.
 To verify the integrity of these transactions, staking nodes compare the processed data with each other and only validate transactions when the information is identical across a majority of the other nodes.

 If the data of a transaction cannot be confirmed by enough staking nodes on the network, the transaction is collectively rejected.
-This mechanism is what is generally referred to as a **consensus mechanism**.
+This mechanism is what is generally referred to as a consensus mechanism.

 .. contents:: Table of Contents
    :local: